Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 }
 ```

 `f_renewal_assignment()` accepts `f_assign_renewal()` as an argument.
 It does a couple of things.
 First, it clusters _ticket_usage_ and _distance_ using the `kmeans()` function.
 We'll cover some clustering exercises in chapter \@ref(chapter4).
 The cluster assignments are added together and biased renewals are assigned based on how high or low the number is.
-Higher numbers are more likely to renew. we use a while loop instead of the `mapply()` function in this example.
+Higher numbers are more likely to renew.
+We use a `while` loop instead of the `mapply()` function in this example.
 Vectorizing the loop with an `apply()` function is a better method when using _R_.

 This function is more complex than the others and has a dependency `dplyr`.
-We also call a list() which is the most used data structure in R. A list is simply an indexed array.
+We also call a `list()` which is the most used data structure in R. A list is simply an indexed array.
 Dataframes are collections of lists.